ccolle/TransAm/_posts/2017-07-05-day-050-ennis-dillon.markdown

 While Mike was packing, we packed faster and went off to the store.
 Mike arrived at 5:56.
 I showed my piece of paper with my 6:04 prediction on it.
-Liz's had predicted 5:58, winning her the bet and I now owed her an icecream.
+Liz had predicted 5:58, winning her the bet and I now owed her an icecream.

 We ate breakfast at the grocery store and Dave rolled up a little later.
 Together we set course for Dillon.
 I had arranged a warmshower stay there.